dariogoetz/keyboard_layout_optimizer/README.md

 - **hand disbalance** - Are left and right hands similarly loaded?
 - **no handswitch after unbalancing key** - How often does no handswitch occur after a hand needed to move away from the home row?
 - **irregularity** - How often are the first and the second bigram in a trigram "bad" (wrt. to all bigram metrics)?
+- **secondary bigrams** - How compatible are first and third keys of a trigram?
 - **no handswitch in trigram** - How often does no handswitch happen within a trigram (and have a direction change in between)?
 - **badly positioned shortcut keys** - How many shorcut keys are not easily reachable with the left hand?
 - **similar letters** - (learnability) Which keys are similar (in some sense), but lie in unsimilar locations (e.g. "a" - "ä" or "b" - "p")?
-- **similar letter-groups** - (learnability)Which groups of keys are similar (in some sense), but lie in non-consistent locations (e.g. "aou" - "äüö")?<br>Used to be called "asymmetric keys".
+- **similar letter-groups** - (learnability) Which groups of keys are similar (in some sense), but lie in non-consistent locations (e.g. "aou" - "äüö")?<br>Used to be called "asymmetric keys".
-- **symmetric handswitches** - How often are consecutive keystrokes of different hands not symmetrical?
-- **manual bigram penalty** - How often do some key-combinations occur that are hard to type but do not fall into the other metrics cases?

 ## Installation
 1. Clone the repository